daiearth22/test/sales-process/account_management/index.html.md

 * Sales adds the real number of hours spent to the sales sheet

-* Sales invoices customer ([credit card](sourcehttps://github.com/daijapan/test/tree/master/sales-process/accounting/index.html.md) or bank/index.html.md) for the quoted number of hours
+* Sales invoices customer ([credit card](sourcehttps://github.com/daijapan/test/tree/master/sales-process/accounting/index.html.md) or bank) for the quoted number of hours

 * Deal is marked won

-* Implicit handover between sales and finance is sending the invoice (Sytse/index.html.md)
+* Implicit handover between sales and finance is sending the invoice (Sytse)

 ## Consultancy work management